 Ingenium-University of Ottawa Graduate Fellowship in Gender, Science and Technology

 Ingenium, Canada’s museums of science and innovation, invites graduate students from all faculties of the University of Ottawa to apply for a Graduate Fellowship in Gender, Science and Technology.
-Created in partnership with the University of Ottawa, this fellowship is for a period up to four months.
+Created in partnership with the University of Ottawa, this fellowship is for a period up to eight months.

 The fellowship provides an excellent opportunity to participate in projects related to gender, science and technology at a national museum, gain valuable experience and have unique access to collections for research purposes.

 General fellowship information